 Will your career plans include returning to school?
 If so how will that affect your finances?

-This is closely related to your saving habits.
-If you are frugal and you marry someone who loves to spend money, things could get ugly.
+Again, if you are frugal and you marry someone who loves to spend money, things could be stressful.

 And what if you like to follow a strict budget and your future spouse says “what’s a budget?”.

 Discuss budgets, and discuss the advantages of following a budget.